zchef2k/openai_shell/README.md

 etc...

-The wrapper will ask if you if the command looks reasonable/safe to run.
+The wrapper will ask if you if the command looks reasonable and safe to run.
 If you answer yes, it will be executed.

 Have fun, don't break anything.
 By all means, fork and contribute.
 Maybe something useful will come of it.